DEFRA/biodiversity-net-gain-service/packages/azure-functions/README.md

   * deleting unsubmitted, expired applications to the Biodiversity Net Gain public register.
   * detecting unsubmitted applications to the Biodiversity Net Gain public register that are due to expire sooh.
   * processing malicious uploads
+    * This uses [findBlobsByTags](https://learn.microsoft.com/en-us/javascript/api/@azure/storage-blob/blobserviceclient?view=azure-node-latest#@azure-storage-blob-blobserviceclient-findblobsbytags) functionality of the [Azure Storage Blob client library for JavaScript](https://learn.microsoft.com/en-us/javascript/api/overview/azure/storage-blob-readme?view=azure-node-latest).
+At the time of writing, Azurite does not appear to provide support for this functionality.
+    Consequently, the **ProcessMaliciousUploads** function must be disabled during standard local development.
+If refactoring of this function is required a local development environment **must** be connected to a real Azure storage account using the AZURE_STORAGE_ACCOUNT, AZURE_STORAGE_ACCOUNT_KEY and AzureWebJobsStorage environment variables described later in this document.
+Additionally, the Azurite specific environment variable AZURE_BLOB_SERVICE_URL **must** be removed from the local.settings.json file used to specify app settings during local development.

 ## Message processing